-It was interesting how more than half of us were discussing about how we weren’t able to get a good night’s sleep.
-It might have been the unusual hot weather-or the fact that today onwards will see us digging our hands into the core of this program and that is the service learning.
-For the next two weeks, we will spend our mornings with the Mutual Learning Partners, and afternoons teaching at the Tibetan Children’s Village.
+It was interesting how more than half of us were discussing how we weren’t able to get a good night’s sleep.
+It might have been the unusually hot weather or the fact that today onwards will see us digging our hands into the core of this program and that is the service learning.
+For the next two weeks, we will spend our mornings with the Mutual Learning Partners, and afternoons are teaching at the Tibetan Children’s Village.
 We climbed the dreadful steps up to town.
-As usual we were panting and almost breathless but definitely better than yesterday.
+As usual, we were panting and almost breathless but better than yesterday.
 After what seemed like ages of walking down the street with the typical honking of cars and motorcycles signaling us to get out of the way, we arrived at a small green building with more of the steep steps.
 This was the Lha organization.
 Heart-warming smiles by various people in the building amped up our eagerness to meet our Mutual Learning Partners.
 With all 13 of us cramped in a small room specifically for IT lessons, we still managed to pay full attention to one of the coordinators as she explained further on what Lha is about.
 The excitement and the anticipation to meet our respective partners were finally lifted off our chests as we slowly made our way to them.
-The atmosphere was filled with smiles, telling each other our stories and where we come from, pleased to see the look of interest in each others faces.
+The atmosphere was filled with smiles, telling each other our stories and where we come from, pleased to see the look of interest in each other’s faces.

 Most of us spent time tutoring English at a small park above McLeod Ganj.
-Our partners simply can’t wait to take us to different places here in Dharamsala, the friends they have, their favorite place to eat and for some of us, their home.
+Our partners can’t wait to take us to different places here in Dharamsala, the friends they have, their favorite place to eat and for some of us, their home.
 It was a new perspective in learning the Tibetan culture.
-A very personalized and up close look on their lives in exile and the beautiful opportunity to make friendship bonds that will hopefully last a lifetime.
+A very personalized and up-close look on their lives in exile and the beautiful opportunity to make friendship bonds that will hopefully last a lifetime.
 Moreover, the hearty and flavorful meals we always get in Common Ground Cafe always gives us pleasure before continuing the agenda for the day.

 What would have been a day tired from walking became double- walking AND teaching these Tibetan exiles.
 We also had our chance to connect with the outside world again.
 Thankfully, Wen and Dan brought us to the cybercafes located downtown.
-The more hilarious part of today would be how all 10 of us officially made Dan as the Bug Warrior.
+The hilarious part of today would be how all 10 of us officially made Dan as the Bug Warrior.
 He has full duties and responsibilities to ensure that all bugs that enter our rooms in the monastery will be exterminated one way or another.
 It starts by someone in a room somewhere screaming in the middle of the night and Dan forcefully getting out of his room to save the critical situation.